tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 The way I played and composed the arpeggio in TidalCycles is with several custom functions I wrote (and [one from polymorphic.engine](https://club.tidalcycles.org/t/pattern-to-list/2982)).
 They are constructed from base TidalCycles functions `nTake`, `toScale'` (for non-12-tone scales), and `segment`.
 Essentially, I use a custom function `takeArp'` to map a math function to a microtonal scale and construct an isorhythm out of it.

-A little more detail before I share the code:  I start with a mathematical trigonometric function of time `y(t)`, quantize it to a certain number of samples `{t}` with `segment`, map their values `{y(t)}` to an ordered cycle of pitches in a scale (embedded in a 33-note chromatic scale) with `tScale'`, and use [state memory](https://tidalcycles.org/docs/reference/state_values/) (with `nT` derived from `nTake`) so that everytime a rhythmic onset is encountered and scheduled, the next note is taken from the cycle of pitches, creating an isorhythm.
+A little more detail before I share the code:
+- I start with a mathematical trigonometric function of time `y(t)`
+- quantize it to a certain number of samples `{t}` with `segment`
+- map the values `{y(t)}` to an ordered cycle of pitches in a scale (embedded in a 33-note chromatic scale) with `tScale'`
+- use [state memory](https://tidalcycles.org/docs/reference/state_values/) (with `nT` derived from `nTake`) so that everytime a rhythmic onset is encountered and scheduled, the next note is taken from the cycle of pitches, creating an isorhythm.

 Here is the code to make `takeArp'`: